Madman Entertainment: Early history

 Madman Entertainment was founded in 1996 by Tim Anderson and Paul Wiegard as a mail order business specialising in imported anime titles, after following the success of Manga Entertainment in the United States and the United Kingdom.
+The Australian branch of Manga Entertainment was absorbed into Madman Entertainment in the late 1990s.
 Originally selling titles on VHS, the company became the second Australian distributor to author DVDs in-house, with the 1995 film Ghost in the Shell being their first DVD release.
 In 1998, Madman began distributing anime to television outlets, with Neon Genesis Evangelion airing on SBS TV.

 Madman manages the distribution of live-action titles through its labels Madman Films, Directors Suite, Madman Sports, Madman Laughs, Madman Television, Bollywood Masala and Eastern Eye as well as children's entertainment through its Planet Mad and Mad4Kids labels.
 Madman also has a theatrical distribution arm called Madman Cinema.
 In addition, the company distributes programmes acquired or produced by Australia's Special Broadcasting Service (and newly, titles from WWE in Australasia, thus replacing Shock Entertainment) on DVD and Blu-ray.
 Until 2005, Madman was also the distributor for film distributor Umbrella Entertainment.